HxrmxStudio/my-3D-portfolio/README.md

 # My 3D Portfolio

 Welcome to my interactive 3D portfolio project!
-This portfolio is designed to showcase my knowledge in modern web development, utilizing cutting-edge technologies like ReactJS and Three.js.
+As a junior developer, this project reflects my journey into modern web development, showcasing both my skills and enthusiasm for learning cutting-edge technologies like ReactJS and Three.js.

 ---

 ## 🌟 Features

 - **Immersive 3D Elements**: Experience visually appealing 3D models and animations powered by Three.js.
 - **Responsive Layout**: Adaptable design that looks great on any device.
 - **Dynamic Content Management**: Easily customizable to showcase projects, skills, and experience.
 - **Functional Contact Form**: Integrated with EmailJS to receive messages directly.